Why Ethiopia?

 In truth, there's not just one specific 'you' on this journey, as it's suitable for a variety of people.

-For instance, accommodations will range from 5-star hotels to the most basic facilities, and even outdoors at a military base.
+For example, accommodations will include both 5-star hotels and those with the most basic amenities, and even camping out in a military base.

-The same goes for experiences – we have the comfort of the capital city Addis Ababa, perched high in the mountains, but also endless barren and very hot places.
-Regardless, you must possess one trait – curiosity.
-Be curious about people, as we'll encounter various kinds, about animals (for the same reason), about nature, because it's incredibly diverse here.
+The same applies to the experiences – we have the comfort of the capital Addis Ababa, situated high in the mountains, but also endless barren and very hot places.
+But no matter what, you need to possess one trait – curiosity.
+Curiosity about people, because we will meet all kinds, about animals (for the same reason), and about nature, because it's incredibly diverse here.

 Upcoming Journeys